-In Greater Boston, Tufts University is a private research university with a strong focus on its students.
-With ten schools in the greater Boston region and Talloires, France, Tufts offers over 100 undergraduate and 160 graduate degrees.
-The wide range of schools creates an innovative, multidisciplinary university of creative scholars who significantly impact one another and the globe.
+In Greater Boston, Tufts University is a private research university with a student-centered academic environment.
+Tufts has 10 schools and two colleges across four campuses, offers nearly 150 undergraduate majors and minors, and lists 198 graduate and certificate programs.
+The university also offers academic programs at the Tufts European Center in Talloires, France.
+This wide range of schools and programs creates an innovative, multidisciplinary university of creative scholars who significantly impact one another and the world.

 The acceptance rate can give you insight into your chances of being admitted if you wish to join the university to explore your opportunities.
 Jump right into additional specifics regarding the acceptance rate for Tufts University!